webtiming/timingsrc/doc/background_sequencer.md

 > Sequencers manage a collection of *(key,interval)* associations, where *intervals* define the temporal validity of *keys*.
 > A (key,interval) association is also known as a *cue*.

-Sequencers in the timinsrc library use the timing object as timing source.
-The main function of sequencers is to emit *enter* and *exit* events at the correct time, as cues become *active* or *inactive*.
-Sequencers also maintain a list of *active cues*, always consistent with history of event callbacks and the state of the timing object.
+The Sequencer uses the timing object as timing source.
+The main function of the Sequencer is to emit *enter* and *exit* events at the correct time, as cues become *active* or *inactive*.
+The Sequencer also maintains a list of *active cues*, always consistent with history of event callbacks and the state of the timing object.

-**Sequencer** and **IntervalSequencer** differ in how they define *active* and *inactive* state for cues.
+The Sequencer supports two modes of operation; [default sequencing mode](#sequencingmodes) and [window sequencing mode](#sequencingmodes).
+These two modes differ in how they define *active* and *inactive* state for cues.

-Sequencers are similar to [TrackElements](http://www.html5rocks.com/en/tutorials/track/basics/).
+The Sequencer API is similar to [TrackElements](http://www.html5rocks.com/en/tutorials/track/basics/).

-> Sequencers in timingsrc library are data agnostic and can therefore be used with any application-specific data model, provided only that application data can be associated with unique keys, and that temporal aspects can be expressed in terms of intervals or singular points.
+> The Sequencer is *data-independent* and can therefore be used with any application-specific data model, provided only that application data can be associated with unique keys, and that temporal aspects can be expressed in terms of intervals or singular points.

 <a name="timeddata"></a>